LDDA

 GROWTH

 The campaign had a reach of over 4 million.
 Audience sentiment was positive overall.
-In fact, the lane closures were so successful for downtown businesses that they were extended longer than originally planned and there is an effort to keep the closures year round.
+In fact, the lane closures were so successful for downtown businesses that they were extended longer than originally planned.

 MEDIA RELATIONS RESULTS TO-DATE: